chezka-gaddi/ProjectX/README.md

 ## Release 6.01
 ## Fixes
   - Fixed issue with Object map not always updating on a tank move command
+  - Fixed issue with max_turns not being correctly enforced

 ## Release 6.00
 ## Fixes